NetLogo/NW-Extension/README.md

 ## Usage

 The first thing that one needs to understand in order to work with the network extension is how to tell the extension _which_ network to work with.
-Consider the following situation:
+Consider the following example situation:

     breed [ bankers banker ]
     breed [ clients client ]